bcgov/smk-cli/docs/edit-tool.md

 `Show legend toggle` activates a toggle on the layer panel to show or hide the layer legend.

-### Show 'All Layers' visibility toggle
+### Show 'All layers' visibility toggle

-`Show All Layers visibility toggle` activates a toggle that allows users to set all layers to visible or hidden with a single click.
+`Show All layers visibility toggle` activates a toggle that allows users to set all layers to visible or hidden with a single click.
 Not recommended for applications with a large volume of layers.

 ### Set layer visible icon

-`Set layer visible icon` Will open the icon selection popup, allowing you to change the default icon shown for visible layers
+`Set layer visible icon` Will open the icon selection popup, allowing you to change the default icon shown for visible layers.

 ### Set layer hidden icon

-`Set layer hidden icon` Will open the icon selection popup, allowing you to change the default icon shown for hidden layers
+`Set layer hidden icon` Will open the icon selection popup, allowing you to change the default icon shown for hidden layers.

 ![Layer panel](layers-panel.png)